Top 8 Venture Capital Firms For Wealth Management Startups

 Image of Franklin Templeton - Top VCs in Wealth Management

-Franklin Templeton is a global investment firm with a long history dating back to 1947.
-While widely known for its public market funds, its venture arm is an active investor in private companies.
+Franklin Templeton is a global investment firm with deep roots in financial services, founded in 1947.
+While widely known for its public market funds, its venture capital arm is an active investor in private growth-stage companies.

 • Investment stages: Late Stage Venture

-• Industries of focus: Financial Services, Wealth Management, Professional Services, Hedge Funds
+• Industries of focus: Financial Services, Wealth Management, Hedge Funds

-• Geographical presence: Based in San Mateo, California
+• Geographical presence: Based in San Mateo, California, with a global investment scope

 • Notable portfolio companies: Tifin, Lucid Motors, Oddity, Blaize